Julian-Guillo/wildlife-observations-map/README.md

 **Psst!** Small **surprise** on first app load.
 Click on the table or the map point to see this weird "species"!

 ---
+## 🧬 Dataset

+The app uses two large datasets from [Observation.org](https://observation.org):

+1. **Occurrence Data** (`occurrence.csv`)
+   - ~40 million rows, 12 columns.
+   - Contains details of each biodiversity observation, including:
+     - Unique ID and observation link
+     - Scientific and vernacular names
+     - Geographic coordinates and uncertainty
+     - Country, region, and locality
+     - Observation date

+2. **Multimedia Data** (`multimedia.csv`)
+   - ~5 million rows, 9 columns.
+   - Maps observation IDs to photo URLs (if available), author of the observation, license and other multimedia information.

+---

 ## 🔄 Data Preprocessing

-The original datasets (`occurrence.csv` ~20 GB and `multimedia.csv` ~1.5 GB) were too large to load into memory or deploy directly.
+The original [datasets](https://drive.google.com/file/d/1l1ymMg-K_xLriFv1b8MgddH851d6n2sU/view) (`occurrence.csv` ~20 GB and `multimedia.csv` ~1.5 GB) were too large to load into memory or deploy directly.
 To overcome this, the data was preprocessed using [`arrow`](https://arrow.apache.org/) and saved in partitioned [Parquet](https://parquet.apache.org/) format for efficient querying and scalability.

 ### Steps:

 1. **Filtering to Poland**
    - Initially filtered to only Polish observations to reduce size and simplify testing.
+   - Selected relevant columns from both original raw datasets and joined by id.
    - Saved to disk in Parquet format partitioned by the `scientificName` column.

 2. **Expanding to Europe**